romanhujer/SmartHandController_with_SQM/README.md

 My modificatiosn for my PCB https://oshwlab.com/hujer.roman/wireless-shc

-For SQM with TSL2591 sensor need using customized library from https://github.com/hjd1964/Adafruit_TSL2591_Library
+For SQM with TSL2591 sensor need using customized library.
+Download from  https://github.com/hjd1964/Adafruit_TSL2591_Library

+and for Ephemeris Library download from https://github.com/hjd1964/ephemeris

 The SHC adds dedicated hand controller functionality to an OnStep or OnStepX telescope controller.
 This firmware is designed to run on ESP32 (recommended) or Teensy3.2 or Teensy4.0 hardware.